 I received a Facebook message this morning from a shooter that had trained with Steve and I last month through our training operation, Standard Deviation Arms.
 I'll copy and paste it below.
 Hopefully it speaks for itself.

-• Want to give you guys a big thank you.
+Want to give you guys a big thank you.
 My IDPA classifier has dropped almost 20 seconds.
 I shot my M&P pro9 in esp yesterday and shot a 129.55.
 Thats moves me up to sharp shooter in esp and less then 10 seconds from expert in ssp.
 If you remember in the beginning of your class you asked us what our goals were.
 Expert is my goal.
 With your help I feel that goal is in reach this year.
 Thank you.
+Oh I was only 31 total points down.
+So I think I have to keep pushing myself.

 This is the kind of stuff I love to hear.